luiul/codility_python/README.md

 ### 2.7.
 FrogRiverOne

-Find the min time for the frog to cross the river:
+Find the min time for the frog to cross the river.

 ```python
 def solution(X, A):